Anthology of First

 An established key text for the war poetry section of every library that caters for students of literature and the general public.

-A greatly used and studied book at university level and pre-university level.
+A widely used and studied book at university level and pre-university level in Britain and America.
 An invaluable source book for poems and background information for teachers of war poetry and peace studies.

 Valuable too for history students seeking to understand British society during the 1914-1918 war.